Amanullah21/incubyte/README.md

 ### Test Data

-- Test data is stored in `test-data/users.json`
+- Test data is stored in `test-data/users.json` and verify with login
 - Update this file with valid test credentials

 ### Test Reports